June 20, 2022

 Testimonials and reviews are some of the most influential content that you can show a buyer making a purchase decision.
 Once you’ve built your stockpile of testimonials, it is important that you fully leverage them throughout all your marketing communication activities to truly unlock the full value of social proof.

 This social proof is applicable anywhere you are engaging your potential buyers.
 Reviews and testimonials are your best and most effective way to build trust with new buyers and ultimately boost your conversion rates - and who doesn’t want higher conversion rates?

 Let’s return to the concept of the buyer’s journey.
-According Hubspot, buyers go through three stages (Awareness, Consideration, and Decision) on their way to completing a purchase.
+According to HubSpot, buyers go through three stages on their way to completing a purchase: